Intelligent Sailing Model for Open Sea Navigation: Introduction

 In this paper, we propose the first algorithm for modeling interpretable and interactive vessels on the open sea: the \ac{ism}.
 The \ac{ism} solves a motion planning problem while reacting to traffic participants according to maritime traffic rules (see Fig.~\ref{fig:headfigure}).
 We base the reactivity on formalized traffic rule predicates \cite{Krasowski2021.MarineTrafficRules} and introduce a \waypointadaption{} to generate the collision avoidance behavior specified in the \ac{colregs} and specify the motion planning task in the unstructured environment.
 The waypoints characterize the desired path that is tracked using a model predictive controller.
 This control architecture facilitates the application of the \ac{ism} for different vessel types.
 The \ac{ism} can be employed in multi-agent settings with an arbitrary number of both \ac{ism} vessels and vessels that are controlled by other motion planners.
-Note that the \ac{ism} is a more intricate reacting model than the IDM since the environment is unstructured.
-Our main contributions are: \begin{itemize} \item We introduce the first \ac{ism} to realistically and efficiently model maritime traffic interactions on the open sea; \item We propose an interpretable and parametrized \waypointadaption{} according to maritime traffic rules and a control architecture that allows for adapting the vessel type and dynamics; \item We perform an extensive evaluation of the \ac{ism} with two vessel types, real-world traffic data, varying traffic density and criticality. \end{itemize}
+Our main contributions are: \begin{itemize} \item We introduce the first interpretable parametrized sailing model for power-driven vessels that realistically and efficiently simulates maritime traffic on the open sea; \item Specifically, we propose a two-layer architecture with interpretable \waypointadaption{}, generating waypoints according to maritime traffic rules, and a lower-level \ac{mpc} that allows for independently adapting the vessel type and dynamics; \item We perform an extensive evaluation of the \ac{ism} with two vessel types, real-world traffic data, varying traffic density and criticality. \end{itemize}

 The remainder of this paper is structured as follows.
 In Section~\ref{sec:related work}, we present existing work on traffic models for vehicles and describe common setups for maritime traffic in maritime motion planning.
 Section~\ref{sec:preliminaries} introduces preliminary concepts and the problem statement.
 We detail the \ac{ism} in Section~\ref{sec:ISM} and evaluate its capabilities in Section~\ref{sec:experiments}.
 Last, we discuss our approach and conclude in Section~\ref{sec:discussion} and \ref{sec:conclusion}.